1. Do I have to know how to code?

 4. What is the time commitment?

 Students are required to attend a Design Workshop on Nov.
 7 or Nov.
 14 and all January Bootcamp sessions (9 AM - 6 PM).
 In addition, during the January Bootcamp, teams must devote time after dinner to assignments that are due at 11 pm each evening.

-During November and the first half of December, teams should budget time to complete customer interviews, prototype reviews, and other deliverables that are required for admission to the Bootcamp.
+During November and December, teams should budget time to complete customer interviews, prototype reviews, and other deliverables that are required for admission to the Bootcamp.

 Finally, students are expected to complete some pre-reading for the Design Workshop and Bootcamp, but this should take less than two hours in total.

 5. Is there a platform/forum that connects concept owners who wish to expand their team with students who wish to join a team?